As of October 2025: I don’t have space for new supervisees.

 I have been providing clinical supervision since then to a variety of counsellors and psychotherapists.

-My approach to supervision is integrative, in that I draw from a range of models and ideas from both Psychodynamic and Humanistic traditions alongside critical theory.
+My approach to supervision is integrative, in that I draw from a range of models and ideas from both Psychodynamic and Humanistic traditions alongside critical theory and social psychoanalysis (Lynne Layton).

 • Psychodynamic thought